Key Takeaways 🔥

 |Highlighting out-of-home advertising, including billboards and posters.

 Almost 35% of marketers focused on content creation in 2021.
 This data point surprises me.
 Every digital marketing program needs to prioritize content.
 So I would expect this to be much higher than 35%.

 What is content creation?

+Yes, another dumb question, but it must be addressed.
 Content isn’t a digital marketing channel.
 It’s the fuel that powers everything.
 Content creation for digital marketing can be defined as developing and distributing digital assets across all channels.
 This can include creative campaigns, social creative, blog posts, infographics, video content, etc. Content must be well-written, informative, engaging, and creative to be effective.
-It must provide value to your customers, whether entertainment, news, education or the availability of new products and services.
+It must provide value to your customers, whether entertainment, news, education, or the availability of new products and services.

-My take: According to the same report, over 60% of marketers used video as a primary form of media within their content strategy in 2021.
+According to the same report, over 60% of marketers used video as a primary form of media within their content strategy in 2021.
 This is a good thing.
 Short-form video on TikTok or Instagram is a no-brainer for the Gen Z audience.
-And as stated earlier, long-form content, specifically video content on YouTube, has a shelf life of forever, as YouTube is the 2nd largest search engine, right behind Google.
+As stated earlier, long-form content, specifically video content on YouTube, has a shelf life of forever, as YouTube is the 2nd largest search engine, right behind Google.

 According to HubSpot, almost 70% of marketers surveyed said that social media was the primary approach to their digital marketing strategy in 2021.
 That shouldn’t be a surprise to anyone.
-For years, social media has been a channel to engage with customers, build brand advocacy, activate influencers, and tell brand stories.
+Social media has been a channel for years to engage with customers, build brand advocacy, activate influencers, and tell brand stories.

 What is social media marketing?

 Yes, I know.
 Social media marketing creates engaging content in each channel that encourages action–audience growth, engagement, generating leads, and driving sales.
 However, social marketing must be carefully planned and executed to understand the target audience and the desired outcome to be effective.